 In addition there are other useful places on this site which can offer you help.

 Our Gallery has an advanced search function which will let you see a selection of iris photos using specialized criteria.
 Check out the Advanced Search on the Gallery page

-For members of HIPS,visit our member forum and post your iris on the thread titled ‘Identification’ and talk about it with like minded folks.
+For members of HIPS, visit our member forum and post your iris on the thread titled ‘Identification’ and other HIPS members may be able to help identify it.